 There is currently an entry ban for all non-citizens of the US (except lawful permanent residents and immediate family members of US citizens and lawful permanent residents) who have visited China or Iran within 14 days of trying to enter the US.

-And as the US government announced on March 11, a similar ban, will be effective as of Friday, March 13, for all non-citizens of the US (except lawful permanent residents and immediate family members of US citizens and lawful permanent residents) traveling into the US from the European Schengen area (which includes: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland).
+There is currently an entry ban for all non-citizens of the US (except lawful permanent residents and immediate family members of US citizens and lawful permanent residents) who have visited China, Iran, or the European Schengen area (which includes: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland) within 14 days of trying to enter the US.

 These entry bans apply even to those with valid F-1 and J-1 visas.

-The Student Health Center is still here for you — but they have adapted their services for everyone’s safety.
+The Student Health Center is still here for you — but we have adapted our services for everyone’s safety.
 Most services are now offered virtually.
 All medical walk-in and mental health drop-in services are closed.
 Make a virtual appointment or call them at (212) 443-1000 for urgent medical needs or (212) 443-9999 for urgent mental health needs.

 Please also note that currently, all of NYU's properties are cleaned and disinfected every night.
 Also, additional hand sanitizer locations have been installed throughout campus; they are checked regularly to ensure sufficient sanitizer is available.
 (Custodial staff also ensure that soap is available in soap dispensers in bathrooms.)
 Additional signage has been installed throughout campus to remind the NYU community of the importance of proper hand-washing hygiene.